mlu63/OMBIProject/README.md

 # OMBIProject

-Project done for the Ontario CAO Municipal's Benchmarking Initiative (OMBI) OMBI's purpose is to collect statistical data about various things over various years to find trends and areas of concern.
+Project done for the Ontario CAO Municipal's Benchmarking Initiative (OMBI).
+OMBI's purpose is to collect statistical data about various things over various years to find trends and areas of concern.
 In the past, they had displayed this information side-by-side using printouts and graphs in a large book.